TOAST-DOCS/EasyMaker/en/console-guide.md

     - **Training instance type** : Select an instance type to run training.
     - **Number of training instances** : Enter the number of instances to perform training.
 If you enter more than 2 instance counts, the training runs run in parallel, allowing training to complete more quickly.

-- **data information**
+- **Input Data**
-    - **Input data** : Enter the data set to run training on.
+    - **Data Set**: Enter the data set to run training on.
 You can set up to 10 data sets.
         - Dataset name: Enter a name for your data set.
         - Data Path: Enter the NHN Cloud Object Storage or NHN Cloud NAS path.
+    - **Checkpoint** : 저장된 체크 포인트부터 학습을 진행하려는 경우, 체크 포인트의 저장 경로를 입력합니다.
+      - NHN Cloud Object Storage 또는 NHN Cloud NAS 경로를 입력합니다.
+        - Enter the NHN Cloud Object Storage or NHN Cloud NAS path.
+- **Output Data**
     - **Output data** : Enter the data storage path to save the training execution results.
         - Enter the NHN Cloud Object Storage or NHN Cloud NAS path.

-- **Additional settings**
     - **Checkpoint** : If the algorithm provides a checkpoint, enter the storage path of the checkpoint.
         - Created checkpoints can be used to resume training from previous training.
         - Enter the NHN Cloud Object Storage or NHN Cloud NAS path.

+- **Additional settings**
     - **Data storage size** : Enter the data storage size of the instance to run training.
         - Used only when using NHN Cloud Object Storage.
 Please specify a size large enough to store all the data required for training.
     - **Maximum training time** : Specifies the maximum waiting time until training is complete. training that exceeds the maximum waiting time will be terminated.